• Skip to primary navigation

 • Combine all ingredients in heavy pan.

-• For Licorice Caramel: 1 teaspoon anise oil or licorice oil and black food coloring
+• Licorice Caramels: Stir in 1 teaspoon anise oil or licorice oil and black food coloring.

-• For Cinnamon Caramel: cinnamon oil and red food coloring (but make sure it has no taste)
+• Cinnamon Caramels: Stir in cinnamon oil and red food coloring (but make sure it has no taste).

 Notes